gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 date: "2017-07-19"
 author: "Dustin Schau"
 image: "ui-and-code.png"
-excerpt: "Gatsby is an incredible static site generator that allows for React to be used as the underlying rendering engine to scaffold out a static site that truly has all the benefits expected in a modern web application…"
+excerpt: "Gatsby is an incredible static site generator that lets you build a static site that still has all the benefits expected from a modern web application…"
 ---

 *This blog post was originally published at https://objectpartners.com/2017/07/19/creating-a-static-blog-with-gatsby/*